-- · We have implemented a new accounting system which allows for us to generate data in a form and format that facilitates the timely analysis of information needed to produce accurate financial reports. - · We have hired additional staff with expertise in applying complex accounting and financial reporting and disclosure rules required under GAAP and SEC reporting regulations. - · We have hired additional staff to assist in segregating duties. - · Effective October 2014, Gary A. Lyons and Jeffrey Meckler were appointed as independent members of the Board of Directors. - · On November 10, 2014, Stephen Aselage became our Chief Executive Officer.
-Mr. Aselage has more than 30 years of pharmaceutical and biotechnology experience. - · On November 17, 2014, Laura Clague became our Chief Financial Officer.
-Mrs. Clague has more than 30 years of experience in accounting and finance, and pharmaceutical and biotechnology experience. - · On November 17, 2014, Margaret Valeur-Jensen, Ph.D. became our General Counsel.
-Ms. Valeur-Jensen has more than 25 years of experience working with public pharmaceutical and biotechnology companies. - · On February 3, 2015, the Company held a Special Meeting of Stockholders at which the Company's stockholders voted to approve a proposal ratifying the prior issuance of stock options to purchase 1,928,000 shares of common stock and 230,000 restricted shares of common stock granted to employees between February 24, 2014 and August 18, 2014.
-In fiscal 2015, the Company instituted controls over the granting and tracking of stock options. - · Effective March 31, 2015, Timothy Coughlin was appointed as an independent member of the Board of Directors. - · Effective April 1, 2015, Dr. John W. Kozarich was appointed as an independent member of the Board of Directors. - Effective June 8, 2015, Jeffrey A. Meckler was appointed as the Chairman of the Board of Directors.
+- We have implemented a new accounting system which allows for us to generate data in a form and format that facilitates the timely analysis of information needed to produce accurate financial reports. - We have hired additional staff with expertise in applying complex accounting and financial reporting and disclosure rules required under GAAP and SEC reporting regulations. - We have hired additional staff to assist in segregating duties. - Effective October 2014, Gary A. Lyons and Jeffrey Meckler were appointed as independent members of the Board of Directors, - On November 1, 2014, Margaret Valeur-Jensen, Ph.D. became our General Counsel.
+Ms. Valeur-Jensen has more than 25 years of experience working with public pharmaceutical and biotechnology companies. - On November 10, 2014, Stephen Aselage became our Chief Executive Officer.
+Mr. Aselage has more than 30 years of pharmaceutical and biotechnology experience. - On November 17, 2014, Laura Clague became our Chief Financial Officer.
+Mrs. Clague has more than 30 years of experience in accounting and finance, and pharmaceutical and biotechnology experience. - On February 3, 2015, the Company held a Special Meeting of Stockholders at which the Company's stockholders voted to approve a proposal ratifying the prior issuance of stock options to purchase 1,928,000 shares of common stock and 230,000 restricted shares of common stock granted to employees between February 24, 2014 and August 18, 2014.
+In fiscal 2015, the Company instituted controls over the granting and tracking of stock options. - Effective March 31, 2015, Timothy Coughlin was appointed as an independent member of the Board of Directors. - Effective April 1, 2015, Dr. John W. Kozarich was appointed as an independent member of the Board of Directors. - Effective June 8, 2015, Jeffrey A. Meckler was appointed as the Chairman of the Board of Directors.

-As discussed above, we have strengthened our management team and continue to evaluate our controls and processes associated with granting and accounting for equity awards in order to remediate the material weaknesses disclosed in our 2014 Form 10-K.
+As discussed above, we have strengthened our management team and Board of Directors, and continue to evaluate our controls and processes associated with granting and accounting for equity awards in order to remediate the material weaknesses disclosed in our 2014 Form 10-K.